Blog/Google Ads

 Why your Google Ads are not working — and how to fix them.

-Google Ads campaigns most commonly fail due to one of seven issues: incorrect keyword match types generating irrelevant traffic, low Quality Scores inflating CPC, landing page mismatch, bids set too low to win auctions, broken conversion tracking, competing campaigns splitting budget, or insufficient budget to exit Smart Bidding's learning phase.
-Each issue has a specific fix — this guide covers all seven.
+Seven structural problems kill most Google Ads accounts: wrong keyword match types, low Quality Scores inflating your CPC, landing page mismatch, bids too low to win auctions, broken conversion tracking, campaigns cannibalising each other's budget, and insufficient spend to exit Smart Bidding's learning phase.
+Every one has a specific fix — this guide covers all seven.

 Ahmed Ashraf